PromtEngineer/localGPT/README.md

 Selecting the right local models and the power of `LangChain` you can run the entire pipeline locally, without any data leaving your environment, and with reasonable performance.

 - `ingest.py` uses `LangChain` tools to parse the document and create embeddings locally using `InstructorEmbeddings`.
 It then stores the result in a local vector database using `Chroma` vector store.
-- `run_localGPT.py` uses a local LLM (Vicuna-7B in this case) to understand questions and create answers.
+- `run_localGPT.py` uses a local LLM to understand questions and create answers.
 The context for the answers is extracted from the local vector store using a similarity search to locate the right piece of context from the docs.
 - You can replace this local LLM with any other LLM from the HuggingFace.
 Make sure whatever LLM you select is in the HF format.

 # How to select different LLM models?

 The following will provide instructions on how you can select a different LLM model to create your response:

-1. Open up `run_localGPT.py`
+1. Open up `constants.py` in the editor of your choice.
-2. Go to `def main(device_type, show_sources)`
-3. Go to the comment where it says `# load the LLM for generating Natural Language responses`
+2. Change the `MODEL_ID` and `MODEL_BASENAME`.
+If you are using a quantized model (`GGML`, `GPTQ`), you will need to provide `MODEL_BASENAME`.
+For unquatized models, set `MODEL_BASENAME` to `NONE`
-4. Below it, it details a bunch of examples on models from HuggingFace that have already been tested to be run with the original trained model (ending with HF or have a .bin in its "Files and versions"), and quantized models (ending with GPTQ or have a .no-act-order or .safetensors in its "Files and versions").
+5. There are a number of example models from HuggingFace that have already been tested to be run with the original trained model (ending with HF or have a .bin in its "Files and versions"), and quantized models (ending with GPTQ or have a .no-act-order or .safetensors in its "Files and versions").
-5. For models that end with HF or have a .bin inside its "Files and versions" on its HuggingFace page.
+6. For models that end with HF or have a .bin inside its "Files and versions" on its HuggingFace page.

    - Make sure you have a model_id selected.
-For example -> `model_id = "TheBloke/guanaco-7B-HF"`
+For example -> `MODEL_ID = "TheBloke/guanaco-7B-HF"`
    - If you go to its HuggingFace [repo](https://huggingface.co/TheBloke/guanaco-7B-HF) and go to "Files and versions" you will notice model files that end with a .bin extension.
    - Any model files that contain .bin extensions will be run with the following code where the `# load the LLM for generating Natural Language responses` comment is found.
-   - `model_id = "TheBloke/guanaco-7B-HF"`
+   - `MODEL_ID = "TheBloke/guanaco-7B-HF"`

-     `llm = load_model(device_type, model_id=model_id)`

-6. For models that contain GPTQ in its name and or have a .no-act-order or .safetensors extension inside its "Files and versions on its HuggingFace page.
+7. For models that contain GPTQ in its name and or have a .no-act-order or .safetensors extension inside its "Files and versions on its HuggingFace page.

    - Make sure you have a model_id selected.
 For example -> model_id = `"TheBloke/wizardLM-7B-GPTQ"`
    - You will also need its model basename file selected.
 For example -> `model_basename = "wizardLM-7B-GPTQ-4bit.compat.no-act-order.safetensors"`
    - If you go to its HuggingFace [repo](https://huggingface.co/TheBloke/wizardLM-7B-GPTQ) and go to "Files and versions" you will notice a model file that ends with a .safetensors extension.
    - Any model files that contain no-act-order or .safetensors extensions will be run with the following code where the `# load the LLM for generating Natural Language responses` comment is found.
-   - `model_id = "TheBloke/WizardLM-7B-uncensored-GPTQ"`
+   - `MODEL_ID = "TheBloke/WizardLM-7B-uncensored-GPTQ"`

-     `model_basename = "WizardLM-7B-uncensored-GPTQ-4bit-128g.compat.no-act-order.safetensors"`
+     `MODEL_BASENAME = "WizardLM-7B-uncensored-GPTQ-4bit-128g.compat.no-act-order.safetensors"`

-     `llm = load_model(device_type, model_id=model_id, model_basename = model_basename)`

-7. Comment out all other instances of `model_id="other model names"`, `model_basename=other base model names`, and `llm = load_model(args*)`
+8. Comment out all other instances of `MODEL_ID="other model names"`, `MODEL_BASENAME=other base model names`, and `llm = load_model(args*)`

 # System Requirements